 But in that casket — safe, dark, motionless, airless — it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.
 The alternative to tragedy, or at least to the risk of tragedy, is damnation.
 The only place outside Heaven where you can be perfectly safe from all the dangers and perturbations of love is Hell.

 Building on their conceit, the Supreme Court of 1973 decided that because of this inherent right to privacy, if a woman wished to deny conception had occurred and to accept personal responsibility as a parent, she could simply abort, no questions asked.
 Ironically, while refusing to address the humanity of the person conceived, they admitted that the mere concept of viability (the ability to survive premature birth and survive outside the womb) was problematic and allowed minimal restraints on abortion.
 However, we have actually thrown even those cautions to the proverbial wind allowing every type of abortion up to but not including, at least today, partial birth abortion.
 If the abortionist can successfully kill a baby in the womb, chemically or violently, we support the woman’s right to do this without legal interference.
-This “right to privacy” has so far cost at least 56 million American lives.
+(Learn about Induction Abortion.)
+This “right to privacy” has so far cost over 59 million American lives.

 Returning to Lewis’ quotation, I believe that when the womb is denied, a part of a woman’s heart dies.
 Statistically, if a woman sees an ultrasound, she will dramatically and completely choose life for the child she cannot deny because of invisibility and convenience.
 However, because of privacy, the law refuses to forcefully show her what she needs to know because her heart does know, yet, she is in denial.
 Thankfully, some pregnancy centers will offer ultrasounds to women who are willing to look; and when we look, we see a baby.
 Ironically, it is now even claimed by some that to intercede outside a clinic is a form of torture.
 Grotesquely, what happens inside is considered by some to be a merely a private medical procedure.